 Other Information

-- There are no public toilets at either of the car parks or at the Three Shires.
+• There are no public toilets at any of the car parks or at the Three Shires.
 There are also no shops, so make sure to bring enough drinks and snacks to last you for the whole walk.

-- Don’t be like me and think that this is an entirely flat walk!
-The Three Shires Head walk from Gradbach in particular, the section of the walk once you’re on the public footpath is very much uphill!
+• Don’t be like me and think that this is an entirely flat walk!
+The Three Shires Head walk from Gradbach is very much uphill in certain sections!

 If you have any questions or want any more information drop a comment below and I’ll get back to you!